ZephyrJung/GoStudy/Fundamentals of concurrent programming.md

 [raceClosure.go](https://www.nada.kth.se/%7Esnilsson/concurrency/src/raceClosure.go)

-This code is correct and the program prints an expected result,such as `24031`.Recall that the order of execution between goroutines is unspecifiedand may vary.
+This code is correct and the program prints an expected result,such as `24031`.Recall that the order of execution between goroutines is unspecified and may vary.

 It’s also possible to avoid this data race while still using a closure,but then we must take care to use a unique variable for each goroutine.